5 Major Reasons to Diversify Your Nonprofit Revenue Streams

-If your nonprofit hasn’t already committed to diversifying its revenue streams, consider bringing this list to your board or fellow team members to explain its key role in sustaining your organization’s impact.
+If your nonprofit hasn’t already committed to diversifying its revenue streams, consider bringing this list to your board members or team to explain how crucial it is in sustaining your organization’s impact.

 1. Mitigate Risk

-You can’t eliminate risk, but you can mitigate it by being prepared.
-Diversifying your streams of revenue could save your nonprofit from completely losing its footing amid an economic downturn, health crisis, or shift in political policy.
+You can’t eliminate risk, but you can prepare to mitigate it.
+Diversifying your revenue streams could save your nonprofit from potential financial hardship amid an economic downturn, health crisis, or shift in political policy.

 The first step to mitigating risk is analyzing your current revenue streams and determining what percentage of the pie you want to allocate to each source.
 A few sources all nonprofits should have, regardless of organizational size, include the following:

-Once you pinpoint all of your current nonprofit revenue streams, calculate each source as a percentage of the total to identify any potential trouble spots.
-Is there a particular source that carries a large majority of the weight?
-If so, brainstorm ways to redistribute that load or consider adding another source to supplement your fundraising efforts.
-That way you’re able to protect your income flow now and into the future.
+Once you pinpoint all your nonprofit revenue streams, calculate each source as a percentage to identify potential trouble spots.
+If that source carries most of the weight, brainstorm ways to redistribute it or add another reference to supplement your fundraising efforts.
+That way, you protect your income flow.

 3. Save Time and Resources

-Regardless of the revenue stream you’re establishing, start with smaller goals and then gradually increase your benchmarks.
+Regardless of the revenue stream you establish, start with smaller SMART goals and gradually increase your benchmarks.
 For example, your long-term objective to double the revenue of your recurring giving program can start with a promotional crowdfunding campaign to capture recurring gifts.
-Kick off the campaign with a few conservative goals in terms of donor acquisition or number of recurring gifts, then refine your efforts and do more targeted pushes as it evolves.
+Kick off the campaign with a few conservative goals regarding donor acquisition or the number of recurring gifts, then refine your efforts through more targeted efforts as it evolves.

 A nonprofit can’t sustain its mission without visibility.
-Diversifying your fundraising streams can open the door to building connections with local businesses, government agencies, and the general public.
-The more visible you are, the more hands you can get involved in your efforts.
+Diversifying your income streams can open the door to building connections with local businesses, government agencies, and the general public.
+The more visible you are, the more people you can get involved in your efforts.

-Consider experimenting with different types of campaigns, such as crowdfunding and recurring giving, to ensure you’re appealing to all audiences and how they prefer to take action on your organization’s behalf.
-Each campaign type is designed for a specific call to action, so experiment with each to see which ones are best received.
+So consider experimenting with different campaigns, such as crowdfunding and recurring giving, to ensure you appeal to all audiences and how they prefer to take action on your organization’s behalf.
+Each campaign type has a specific call to action, so experiment with each to see which ones are best received.